Walon1998/RoadsegmentSubmission/README.md

 python create_ensemble.py
 ```

 This will then create a new ensemble in [Predictions](./Predictions) using the combined names of the input models.
-The predictions we used to create our final submissions are already included
+The predictions we used to create our final submissions are already included.
-in [Predictions](./Predictions).
 We have always used the experiment key from [Comet](https://www.comet.ml/walon1998/roadsegmentation?shareable=BsDLejxcShYvYE3OK6R1gTTMN) as the model name.

 ## Change Dataset